eclipse-hono/hono/site/content/api/Device-Registration-API.md

 *Solutions* and other consumers may use the API to obtain information about a single device that is registered to Hono.
 <!--more-->

 Note, however, that in real world applications the registration information will probably be kept and managed by an existing *system of record*, using e.g. a database for persisting the data.
-The Device Registration API accounts for this fact by means of defining only the [Assert Device Registration]({{< relref "#assert-device-registration" >}}) operation as *mandatory*, i.e. this operation is strictly required by a Hono instance for it to work properly, whereas the remaining operations are defined as *optional* from a Hono perspective.
+The Device Registration API accounts for this fact by means of defining only the [Assert Device Registration]({{< relref "#assert-device-registration" >}}) operation and the [Get Registration Information]({{< relref "#get-device-registration" >}}) operation as *mandatory*, i.e. these operations are strictly required by a Hono instance for it to work properly, whereas the remaining operations are defined as *optional* from a Hono perspective.

 The Device Registration API is defined by means of AMQP 1.0 message exchanges, i.e. a client needs to connect to Hono using an AMQP 1.0 client in order to invoke operations of the API as described in the following sections.